Connor Joe Player Props: Pirates vs. Mariners

 Connor Joe At The Plate

-- Joe has 35 hits, which leads Pittsburgh hitters this season, while batting .265 with 18 extra-base hits.
+- Joe is batting .255 with 10 doubles, three triples, five home runs and 17 walks.

-- Among qualified hitters in baseball, he ranks 71st in batting average, 41st in on-base percentage, and 32nd in slugging.
+- Among qualifying batters in MLB play, he ranks 88th in batting average, 50th in on-base percentage, and 42nd in slugging.

-- In 52.4% of his 42 games this season, Joe has picked up at least one hit.
-He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.